telerik/reporting-docs/knowledge-base/how-to-modify-table-with-preset-styles-and-width-dynamically.md

 ````

-1.(Optional)Add Table Footer with Totals.
+1.(_Optional_)Add Table Footer with Totals.

-	If you need to display a row with some aggregates, for example, sums or averages of the numerical fields, you may add such a table row with code.
-Below are the changes you need to apply to the method `FormatTableBasedOnColumnNames` so that you can have an additional footer in the table.
-Note that there is a new boolean argument added indicating whether you want or not to add such a footer:
+	If you need to display a row with data aggregates, for example, totals or averages of the numerical fields, you may do it with the below code that adds a new footer to the table.
+Below are only the changes you need to apply to the method `FormatTableBasedOnColumnNames`.
+Note that there is a new boolean argument `addTotalRow` added indicating whether you want or not to add such a footer.
+The footer would be added only when you pass `addTotalRow = true`:

 	````CSharp
 void FormatTableBasedOnColumnNames(Table table, IList<string> columnNames, bool addTotalRow)